 - Use a salary survey to determine the average cost of the skill level needed for the donated service

 Once you choose a valuation method, apply it consistently and disclose it within your financial statements.

-Determining the benefits and risks of in-kind contributions
+Benefits and risks of in-kind contributions

 How can you tell if an in-kind gift is worthwhile?
 Start by creating your own gift acceptance policy.
 A written policy can help manage your donors' expectations and help staff and board members who might be asking for or receiving contributions.